-CREATE for STEM is partnering with the University of Michigan School of Public Health to do this work.
+CREATE for STEM is partnering with the University of Michigan School of Public Health and Concord Consortium to do this work.

 The project aims to: